aaguasca/naima_handson/README.md

 The sctructure of the repository is divided into the "data" and "scripts" folder.
 - scripts: store Jupyter Notebook scripts to compute the non-thermal radiation and MCMC fitting.
-- data: store data files (.dat or .ecsv) that contain the spectral energy distribution data points that will be used to run the scripts in the scripts folder.
+- data: store data files (.ecsv) that contain the spectral energy distribution data points that will be used to run the scripts in the scripts folder.